raspberrypilearning/make-crumble-sparkle-creature/en/step_10.md

 ![Random RGB values for Sparkle 0 and 1](images/sequence4_Sparkle1RandomBlueValues.png)

-Click the green play button again and see Sparkle 1's restricted colur range.
+Click the green play button again and see Sparkle 1's colour change within its limited red to purple colur range.

 --- /task ---